gongzix/NeuroClips/README.md

   </table>

 ### *Scene Transitions*
+Due to the low-temporal resolution of fMRI (i.e., 2s), a segment of fMRI may include two video scenes, leading to semantic confusion in the video reconstruction, or even semantic and perceptual fusion, as shown in the following image of a jellyfish transitioning to the moon, which ultimately generates a jellyfish with a black background.
 <table class="center">
       <tr style="line-height: 0">
       <td colspan="1" style="border: none; text-align: center">GT</td> <td colspan="1" style="border: none; text-align: center">Ours</td>